 3. Body Odor.
 Be sure to break out the natural, aluminum-free deodorant as needed and help your daughter understand the importance of good hygiene!

-4. Discharge.
+4. Vaginal Discharge.
 She may notice a white or yellowish fluid starting to make an appearance in her underwear.
 This is nothing to worry about - it just means that her body is getting ready to start her period.
 The amount will vary as the levels of estrogen in her body changes.

 5. Mood Swings.
 Puberty brings a few unpleasant changes — and mood swings are one of them!
 Help your girl understand that their emotions are changing too, and give them a few resources on calming down and managing their feelings!